yonhan3/openosc2/README.md

     __global_cflags += "-include openosc.h"
     __global_ldflags += "-lopenosc"

+Actually a new flag is defined to turn on/off OpenOSC build:

+    %_openosc_build 1

+Each package can choose to enable or disable OpenOSC build independently in its RPM spec file:

+    # To enable OpenOSC build for your RPM package
+    %global _openosc_build 1

+    # To disable OpenOSC build for your RPM package
+    %undefine _openosc_build

 * *Enable the OSC-METRICS feature during package build*

 Add below to CFLAGS to enable the OSC-METRICS feature for your package build: